DisasterMan78/pirum-band-catalog-test/setup-steps.md

 * `$ npm install -g create-react-app`
 * `$ create-react-app pirum-react-test`
 * `$ cd pirum-react-test/`
-* `$ npm install typescript` Dependency of tsutils as part of create-react-app
+* `$ npm install typescript` Dependency of tsutils as part of create-react-app (Not using Typescript at this point)
 * `$ npm install redux react-redux redux-thunk --save`